 1500, Meal for Two |

 Depending on your electricity meter and the area, the cost per unit of electricity in Mumbai may range anywhere from 2.93 rupees per unit to 9.8 rupees per unit.
 So we suggest you ask your landlord about the cost per unit and do your research to verify the same.
-Or else, be like those fellows who move into the first house they find without clarifying about these things with the broker or landlord.
-You know, just coz they happen to like the color on the walls. *facepalm*
+Or else, be like those fellows who move into the first house they find without clarifying these things with the broker or landlord.
+You know, just coz they happen to like the color of the walls. *facepalm*

 If you’re a school-going student who shifted places for better opportunities or just someone who has a younger sibling living with you, then take a look at the average cost of schooling.
 Otherwise, you’d just have to become a dropout.
 And we all know how not every school dropout turns out to be like Leo Dicaprio.